TOGETHER WE GIVE TWO PRECIOUS OBJECTS A NEW SHINE.

 Every EURO helps!

 With your donation, the object will be accessible to the public and can be seen as part of the radio exhibition.
-We need 6,000 euros to complete the restoration.

 Your donation is tax-deductible.
 Please provide your full name and date of birth.